kirschbaum/laravel-spark-pages/readme.md

 # Laravel Spark Pages

-**Note that this package is under active development.** We expect to have a stable version in the next week or two.
-In the meantime, use caution and feel free to submit a pull request if you see anything amiss.
+**Note that this package is under active development.** Feel free to open an issue and/or submit a pull request if you see anything amiss.

 ## Overview